-Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-up Treatment?
+Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-Up Treatment?

 Fray was doing the counseling as part of research into disparities in cancer outcomes at the University of North Carolina, Chapel Hill.

 Then in 2017, Fray found a lump in her breast.
-Suddenly she was the patient.
+Suddenly, she was the patient.

 And all of her work helping women — particularly black women, who are more likely to die from breast cancer than their white counterparts — became very personal.